Metso Drives Efficient Manufacturing Operations with Quick Base

 "Because of the volume of orders and information in each order, it was very difficult for our order managers to look at their backlog and see exactly where the problems were," says Buckley.

 If there was an issue, employees would often have to walk to other workers’ desks to try to collect signatures, taking time away from their actual jobs.
 It became time consuming to proactively identify issues and ensure that orders would be delivered on time.

 How it Works

 While orders are still collected and stored in the ERP system, order-related data is exported regularly and entered into a Quick Base app for order management.
 Information from Metso's promising logic tool is also loaded into Quick Base so order managers have quick insights into whether their orders will be delivered on schedule.

-Inside the app, order managers can review each order (by searching for an order number or by customer name) and ensure that all the necessary engineering, purchasing, and manufacturing activities will be completed in time to match.
+Inside the app, order managers can review each order and ensure that all the necessary engineering, purchasing, and manufacturing activities will be completed in time to match.
 If the order manager spots an issue, he or she can assign activities within the app to resolve it.

 Custom reports enable order managers, their managers, and others to quickly drill down into orders to find any information they need to keep the process moving forward.